TrussyTrek 2018/19 - Magnetic North!

 The route in more detail:

-TT2016 took me 32 days of walking to cover the 560 miles from Lowestoft to Land's End, so for this route and bearing in mind that parts of it are significantly more arduous, I am going to allow 50 days including a few rest days!
+TT2016 took me 32 days of walking to cover the 560 miles from Lowestoft to Land's End, so for this route and bearing in mind that parts of it are significantly more arduous, I am going to allow 50 days plus a few rest days!
 The walk will start on the morning of Sunday 1 April 2018 - Easter Day and April Fool's day - what could be better?!!
-Trust me, God Willing; I will be there, and with His help I will complete this fantastic walk!
+The Scottish section of the route (from Edinburgh) will hopefully be completed in 2019.

 Click on the map for a higher resolution image (6Mb)